 Volunteers are integral to the success of our program, enriching and enlivening our daily work.
 Our volunteers ensure that all students have the opportunity to connect with an adult and demonstrate to our students the caring and commitment of their larger community.
 If you’d like to volunteer with us at the Edible Schoolyard, there are a few different ways to do so.

 Classroom volunteers at the Edible Schoolyard provide vital assistance in helping classes run smoothly and ensuring that all students have the opportunity to connect with an adult.
 Additionally, before or after each class volunteers aid Edible Schoolyard staff in the daily tasks of maintaining a school kitchen and one-acre organic garden.
-We ask that all classroom volunteers attend one volunteer training session, and participate in one regularly-scheduled garden or kitchen class throughout the semester, for a total commitment of two hours each week.
+We require that all classroom volunteers attend one volunteer training session, and participate in one regularly-scheduled garden or kitchen class throughout the semester, for a total commitment of two hours each week.

 Family Nights Out at the Edible Schoolyard provides an opportunity for the whole family to experience what students are learning in the kitchen classroom.
 Our Family Nights Out classes mirror our typical kitchen classes and provide an opportunity for families to meet and connect with others in their school community by cooking and eating a meal together.
 We ask that Family Nights Out volunteers commit to two semesters of volunteer work.
 Volunteers will attend three volunteer training, observe three Family Nights Out classes during their first semester, and will help to facilitate lessons on a bi-weekly basis during their second semester.